Varietal mix

 Duration: 18 months

-Alcohol by volume: 13.0%
+Alcohol by volume: 13%

-Budbreak: 26 March
+Budbreak: 31 March

 Surface area in production: 82 hectares (203 acres)

-Average age: 50 years
+Average age: 44 years

-Type de soil: deep gravel
+Type of soil: deep gravel

-A First Classified Growth, Château Mouton Rothschild spans 82 hectares (202 acres) of vines at Pauillac.
+A First Classified Growth, Château Mouton Rothschild spans 82 hectares (203 acres) of vines at Pauillac.

 At the heart of the vineyard lie lie two plateaux of deep gravel planted with the classic varieties of the region: Cabernet Sauvignon (79%), Merlot (17%), Cabernet Franc (3%) and Petit Verdot (1%).
+The unique and exceptional soil at Château Mouton Rothschild creates an ideal terroir for great Cabernets.

 Château Mouton Rothschild is an opulent and stylish wine, big but not overwhelming and highly precise, with powerful yet refined and silky tannins.